arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 default value for *failOnWarning* so it does not need to be set on a per-query level.

 @RESTSTRUCT{stream,post_api_cursor_opts,boolean,optional,}
 Specify *true* and the query will be executed in a **streaming** fashion.
-The query result is not stored on the server, but calculated on the fly. *Beware*: long-running queries will need to hold the collection locks for as long as the query cursor exists.
+The query result is not stored on the server, but calculated on the fly.
-When set to *false* a query will be executed right away in its entirety.
-In that case query results are either returned right away (if the result set is small enough), or stored on the arangod instance and accessible via the cursor API (with respect to the `ttl`).
+When set to *false* the query will be executed in its entirety before results become available.
+If the result set is small enough then results are returned right away, but otherwise they are stored on the arangod instance and will be accessible via the cursor API (with respect to the `ttl`).
-It is advisable to *only* use this option on short-running queries or without exclusive locks (write-locks on MMFiles).
+It is advisable to only use this option for queries without exclusive locks.
 Please note that the query options `cache`, `count` and `fullCount` will not work on streaming queries.
-Additionally query statistics, warnings and profiling data will only be available after the query is finished.
+Additionally, query statistics, warnings and profiling data will only be available after the query is finished.
-The default value is *false*
+The default value is *false*.

 @RESTSTRUCT{optimizer,post_api_cursor_opts,object,optional,post_api_cursor_opts_optimizer}
 Options related to the query optimizer.